kao-ring/Responsive-Portfolio-w-Bootstrap/README.md

 Using some classes from Bootstrap for grids, responsive layout and photos.
 Smaller than 768px, header break into 2.

-## Sticky header and footer
+## index.html

-Using a class .sticky-top and .fixed-bottom to make header and footer sticky.
+-Using a class .sticky-top and .fixed-bottom to make header and footer sticky.

 ```
 <header class="sticky-top">